la2050/archive/_projects/2016/tell-your-true-tale-writers-workshop.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Quality improvement research
+project_description: >-
+  We will expand the Tell Your True Tale writing workshops at the LA County Library, which for three years have been helping people with little writing experience identify, write and polish their stories, creating nonfiction tales that read like fiction.
+We will create a community of writers turning good narratives into great ones - both online and at three workshops we propose at libraries in East LA, Compton/South-Central and Rosemead, each aimed at producing a volume of stories.
 project_impact: >-
   ["Arts establishments","Measures of cultural and global economic influence (“soft power”)"]